 So why KJAZZ Radio UK? …Maybe this video will help to explain.

 Outside his family and music Paul Rumsey is passionate about the following…

 Retired from flying due to cost:-( a highlight of Rumsey’s GA flying days (most of which was spent in a C172) was piloting the former military jet above (Folland Gnat T.1), which saw service with the Red Arrows and was based at Chino and owned by a good friend Tony.
-“Tony among a number of other good flying friends I had, have unfortunately, due to the passage of time, we have not kept in touch much, since I moved back to the UK in 2004.
+“Tony among a number of other good flying friends I had, have unfortunately, due to distance and the passage of time have not kept in touch much, since I moved back to the UK in 2004.
 Raising twins probably has something to do with it.”

 About the Gnat experience Rumsey has this to say.
 “A bit of a challenge to land due to its landing gear being located so near to the fuselage, the Gnat was a dream to fly, although a bit painful, due to my height and cramped conditions (didn’t complain).
 Its climb rate was very fast for a jet of its age earning it the nickname “pocket rocket”.
 This jet also found fame, beside being an ex-Red Arrow (#7) jet, it starred in the movie ‘Hot Shots’ where it was painted in a water based grey paint, if you look carefully at the engine air intakes in the movie you can see some red giving it away.
 Interesting nugget was, the aircraft carrier in the movie was a set built off a cliff in Palos Verdes CA. and not real at all.”